 Hams Chase Radio Foxes on a Special Weekend

-Announcing CQ's 26th Annual Foxhunting Weekend
+Announcing the 27th Annual Foxhunting Weekend

-"It's not a QSO contest and there are no set rules," writes radio foxhunting veteran Joe Moell KØOV.
-"It's just a time for clubs, schools and Scout groups to try this exciting radiosport."
-Moell notes that participation is not limited to licensed hams.
-"There's no license requirement to receive, so everyone can participate.
+It's not a QSO contest and there are no set rules.
+It's just a time for clubs, schools and Scout groups to try this exciting radiosport.
+Participation is not limited to licensed hams.
+There's no license requirement to receive, so everyone can participate.
 If there is a conflict on that weekend, any time in the spring will do.
-We're not picky!"
+We're not picky!

-On-air competition is a ham radio tradition dating back nearly to the birth of the hobby and foxhunting has been part of that tradition for at least 60 years.
-Foxhunting may be done by car or on foot, and the magazine is encouraging ham groups to use either one or both during the CQ WW FW.
+On-air competition is a ham radio tradition dating back nearly to the birth of the hobby and foxhunting has been part of that tradition for at least 70 years.
+Foxhunting may be done by car or on foot, so you are encouraged to use either one or both during the WWFW.
 And there's more than a fun day of friendly competition involved.
+Foxhunting is certainly fun and a competitive challenge, but it also teaches important radio direction-finding (RDF) skills that may be called upon in searching for a lost hiker or downed airplane's Emergency Locator Transmitter.
+RDF techniques are also useful for tracking down sources of electronic interference.
+Transmitter hunting belongs in the mainstream of Amateur Radio.
+Ham RDF can be used for public service and to save lives.

-The CQ Worldwide Foxhunting Weekend supports efforts by ham radio groups all over the world to promote the sport.
-"The USA Championships of on-foot transmitter hunting take place annually," says Moell, who served as ARDF Coordinator for the USA from February 1998 through June 2019.
-"Competitors from all over the USA plus visitors from other countries attend.
-In 2023, the USA Championships are taking place near Sulfur Springs, Texas in April.
-Then the IARU World ARDF Championships are set for late August in Liberec, Czech Republic.
-Many clubs use Foxhunting Weekend as an opportunity to train for and promote such championships."
+Worldwide Foxhunting Weekend supports efforts by ham radio groups to promote the sport.
+The USA Championships of on-foot transmitter hunting take place annually.
+Competitors from all over the USA plus visitors from other countries attend.
+In 2024, the USA Championships will be near near Chelsea, Michigan in October.
+Some clubs use Foxhunting Weekend as an opportunity to train for and promote such championships.

 A special cake